dongzgh/dongzgh.github.io/journal.md

 * [L3MONSHAPE](#l3monshape)
   * Installed CGAL and tested
   * Started to read the book 'The C++ Standard Library - A Tutorial and Reference'
-  * Learnt basics of CGAL
+  * Learned basics of CGAL

 ## 2018-11-23